Specialized Teen Programs

 These initiatives focus on meeting the significant and specific needs identified within Boys & Girls Clubs.
 Their broad scope complements several or all of our core program areas.

-If you are enrolled in middle school or high school, a full-range of special activities and programs have been designed just for you.
-The Club is a safe place where you can come to hang out, have fun and spend time with friends.
-Plus, we have a dedicated Teen Center serving you and your friends only.
-The Club is open every day after school, and on most holidays.
-So, just call or stop by to become a member.
-We’ll be happy to give you a tour and help you in completing a membership form.
+If you’re in middle or high school, we’ve designed a variety of special activities and programs just for you.
+The Club is a safe place to hang out, have fun, and spend time with friends.
+Plus, our dedicated Teen Center is exclusively for you and your peers.
+The Club is open every day after school and on most holidays—just call or stop by to become a member.
+We’d be happy to give you a tour and help you complete a membership form.

-Our Teen Center has many small areas for you and your friends to hang out, play a variety of games, and more.
+Our Teen Center offers plenty of spaces for you and your friends to relax, play games, and enjoy different activities.

-No getting stuck playing with little kids here….unless you want to do so.
-Leadership opportunities abound as teens are given the chance to captain athletic teams, coach or referee, administer tournaments, or demonstrate projects to younger members.
+No need to worry about getting stuck playing with younger kids—unless you want to!
+Leadership opportunities are everywhere, giving you the chance to captain athletic teams, coach or referee games, run tournaments, or lead projects for younger members.

 The Club Teen Center

-Read more about the The Club Teen Center by clicking here.
+Learn more about The Club Teen Center here.

-The Family PLUS initiative enables Clubs to partner with families and collaborate with other community agencies to ensure the positive development of youth through programming, resources and support.
+The Family PLUS initiative enables Clubs to partner with families and collaborate with community agencies to support youth development through programming, resources, and guidance.

 Youth for Unity

-Through a comprehensive set of interventions, the Youth for Unity program aims to promote and celebrate diversity while combating prejudice, bigotry and discrimination.
+Through a comprehensive set of interventions, the Youth for Unity program promotes and celebrates diversity while combating prejudice, bigotry, and discrimination.

 NetSmartz

-Employing computer-based tutorials with state-of-the-art animation, the program delivers games to younger participants and interactive quizzes to teens.
-Lessons learned through these multimedia materials are reinforced through interaction with and guidance from Club professionals.
+Using computer-based tutorials with state-of-the-art animation, the program engages younger participants with games and challenges teens with interactive quizzes.
+Lessons from these multimedia materials are reinforced through guidance and interaction with Club professionals.

 Career Launch